If you get arrested for a DUI, it is possible an alcohol problem could be the root of it.

 When your BAC is well over the .08% limit, and/or this is not your first DUI, there’s a strong indication that you need to make a change.

-One thing I have discovered as a San Diego DUI lawyer in the past 35+ years of practicing law, is that attending AA meetings at least once a week can really help your case.
+One thing I have discovered practicing law since 1983 is that attendance at least once a week at (1) AA meetings or (2) Smart Recovery self-help meetings can definitely help your case.

 It does not mean you have an alcohol problem.
 It just means you want to help your case.
 The free meetings last only an hour.

 Attendance proof may be screenshots, emails with meeting information (your name with date/time/number/meeting description), or any other document you can obtain to show you attended.
 Try to store them in a file so you can send later in a PDF attachment.

 Online Smart Recovery meetings are Zoom meetings which provide attendance verification (court cards).

 Or if you do in-person meetings, get a sponsor to sign off at each meeting; please take a smartphone photograph of the sheet in case you misplace the sheet so that you will always have a full record of attendance.

 Unless other online AA attendance documentary proof is available (see below), for proof of attendance at each meeting to be signed off by someone present, please print out this form: